panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-04-21_TaskForce.md

 ## Updates from ExPaNDS
 * WP4 collecting reference data sets for training.
 We should make those data sets available from the e-learning platform.

-Next meeting:
+## Next meeting:
-* Decide when we have feedback from Jesper and Victor and coordinators
+* May 5 at 3 pm is placeholder.
+Final decision when we have feedback from Victor, Jesper and coordinators

 Tasks